mjanschek/trumpTweets/README.md

 ## Project description
 The project descrition is available as notebook at [target/tweetAnalysis.ipynb][0].
-This notebook is also available compiled as html at [target/tweetAnalysis.html][1].

 ## Requirements
 Following programs and libraries should be installed and functioning for running this project and its specified application part.